 Must meet with an advisor.

-Students in EOP or CP Scholars can meet with their specific EOP or CP Scholars advisor to fulfill this requirement.
+If you are in EOP or CP Scholars, you can meet with your specific EOP or CP Scholars advisor to fulfill this requirement.

 Will be placed on an Academic Success Contract.

 You will receive an email from the Director of Engineering Student Services, Kim Marsalek.
 This email will contain your Academic Success Contract that outlines the requirements needed to maintain your active student status at Cal Poly.